-Jeanne Paz’s lab aims to improve the outcome for patients with stroke, brain injuries, and epilepsy by studying these disorders in animal models and identifying potential targets for new therapeutic interventions.
+Jeanne Paz’s lab aims to improve the outcome for patients with epilepsy, brain injuries, and stroke by studying these disorders in animal models and identifying potential targets for new therapeutic interventions.
 A signature approach in her lab is optogenetics, which allows her team to disrupt the function of specific brain cells in live animals.
-Using this approach, the group identified a brain region called the thalamus as a choke point for various forms of epilepsy—and a promising target for future therapies.
+Using this approach, the group discovered new circuits in the brain, and identified a brain region called the thalamus as a choke point for various forms of epilepsy—and a promising target for future therapies.
 Current research includes the role of the immune system in regulating neural circuit function and understanding how to boost the brain’s ability to recover after injury to prevent debilitating consequences such as epilepsy and neurocognitive deficits.

 Disease Areas